PopescuStefanRadu/learnt/angular.md

 Route guards:

- - CanActivate —Used to determine whether the route can be activated (such as user validation)
+ - CanActivate - Used to determine whether the route can be activated (such as user validation)
- - CanActivateChild —Same as CanActivate, but specifically for child routes
+ - CanActivateChild - Same as CanActivate, but specifically for child routes
- - CanDeactivate —Used to determine whether the current route can be deactivated
+ - CanDeactivate - Used to determine whether the current route can be deactivated
    \(such as preventing leaving an unsaved form without confirmation)
- - CanLoad —Used to determine whether the user can navigate to a lazy loaded module prior to loading it
+ - CanLoad - Used to determine whether the user can navigate to a lazy loaded module prior to loading it
- - Resolve —Used to access route data and pass data to the component’s list of providers
+ - Resolve -  Used to access route data and pass data to the component’s list of providers